valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-backend-libraries.md

 * **Value resolver null values**

   Value resolver now supports resolving and handling `null` values.
-This change can break exiting value resolver implementations.
+This change can break existing value resolver implementations.

   Migration instructions related to this change can be found [here](migration).